 - How do I make sure that the restoration is satisfactory?

-(That having been said, I am not a lawyer & this is not to be construed as being legal advice.
-As is the case with this entire book, it is friendly advice- my tale of what has & what has not been effective for me.
+(That having been said, I am not a lawyer.
+Neither this article not my little booklet, should be construed as being legal advice.
+It is friendly direction- my tale of what has & what has not been effective for me.
 While I’m at it, I will mention that I have done all the steps I suggest & still gotten a crappy project.
 ‘Tis the human condition but, when I haven’t done it, I have gotten a crappy project 100% of the time!

 I have no training beyond what I got in a ballet studio, no credentials, no licenses, no nothin’ in the construction trades nor in law.
-I have only my experience from which I draw & I can boast of losing over $50,000 on a single project because the contractor should have been in jail!)
+I have only my experience from which I draw & I can boast of having lost over $50,000 on a single project because the contractor I hired should have been in jail & ended up there soon after I fired him!)

 STAY IN THE BUNGALOW KNOW!!!